ReasonFoundation/pensionviewr/README.md

  - Put your PAT in your .Renviron file.
 Have a line that looks like this:
 `GITHUB_PAT=8c70fd8419398999c9ac5bacf3192882193cadf2` (but use your own PAT instead)
  - Save edited .Renviron file, and
- - Lastly, restart R & check your PAT:
+ - Lastly, restart R & check your PAT by:
 `Sys.getenv("GITHUB_PAT")`

 ## Installing pensionviewr